 At junior school, I made my first cushion, followed by a sun dress and a stuffed Peter the Rabbit toy.
 All of it was hand sewn, I didn't get my hands on an electric sewing machine until I went to senior school.
 My mother did have an old foot treadle Singer machine though which I used to love to play with.

-The first item we had to make in our sewing class aged 11, was a fabric sample.
+The first item we had to make in our sewing class aged 11, was a fabric sampler.
 Not the type with lovely decorative stitching, ours was to learn different seams and bias binding techniques.
 I hated it!
 Funnily enough though, I still have that sampler and the seams I learned to machine then, I use now to stitch my peg bags.
 You just never know what lessons will come in useful, do you?

 As a teenager, I had a Saturday job in a High Street department store.
 I worked for a number of years in the linens and soft furnishings department.
 That's probably where my real love of fabrics grew.
 I spent a fair amount of my earnings on fabric remnants and couldn't resist the soft velvets.